-- Completion of minimum 30 credits of college course work. - Overall minimum cumulative GPA of 2.50 from Bellevue University course work. - Transfer students must earn 16 credits at Bellevue University with a GPA of at least 2.50 before being considered for admittance into the program. - Students with a Bachelor's or Master's degree must earn a "B-" on pre-professional coursework, and only courses from the degree with a "B-" in the endorsement area courses will be accepted. - GPA of 2.50 in completed education courses and courses in the endorsement area.
-For course work transferred in, grades of "B-" are required. - Completion of EDUC 200 Foundations of Education with a minimum grade of "C+". - Completion of EDUC 210 Introduction to Teaching with a minimum grade of "C+". - Completion of EDUC 240 Educational Psychology/Human Growth and Development with a minimum grade of "C+".
+- Completion of minimum 24 credits of college course work. - Overall minimum cumulative GPA of 2.50 from Bellevue University course work. - Transfer students must earn 16 credits at Bellevue University as part of the above 24 credit requirement with a GPA of at least 2.50 before being considered for admittance into the program.
+Any classes for the pre-professional education courses less than EDUC 340 or professional education courses EDUC 340 and higher or courses toward an endorsement that transfer in must be at least a C+.
+Students with a Bachelor's or Master's degree must have earned a C+ on pre-professional education courses (those less than EDUC 340), professional education coursework (EDUC 340 and higher), and endorsement area courses in order to be accepted for the program. - GPA of 2.50 in completed education courses and courses in the endorsement area.
+Grades of C+ or higher are required for coursework to transfer. - Students with a Bachelor's or Master's degree must earn a "C+" on pre-professional coursework, and only courses from the degree with a "C+" in the endorsement area courses will be accepted. - GPA of 2.50 in completed education courses and courses in the endorsement area.
+For course work transferred in, grades of "C+" are required. - Completion of EDUC 200 Foundations of Education with a minimum grade of "C+". - Completion of EDUC 210 Introduction to Teaching with a minimum grade of "C+". - Completion of EDUC 240 Educational Psychology/Human Growth and Development with a minimum grade of "C+". - Completion of Key Assignments for EDUC 200 Foundations of Education, EDUC 210 Introduction to

-- Completion of Key Assignments for EDUC 200 Foundations of Education, EDUC 210 Introduction to Teaching, and EDUC 240 Educational Psychology/Human Growth and Development. - Students who have transferred any of the above courses will need to complete the Key Assignments for the course. - Successful completion of the basic skills test (Reading, Writing, and Mathematics) required by the Nebraska Department of Education (NDE).
+Teaching, and EDUC 240 Educational Psychology/Human Growth and Development.

+Note: Students who have transferred any of the above courses will need to complete the Key Assignments for the course.

+- Successful completion of the basic skills test (Reading, Writing, and Mathematics) required by the Nebraska Department of Education (NDE).
 Minimum scores mandated by NDE must be attained. - Minimum scores of 173 on all sections of the Pre-Professional Skills Test (PPST) if taken prior to September 1, 2014. - Effective September 1, 2014, the PRAXIS I test was changed to the Praxis Core Academic Skills for Educators (CORE) tests.
 Passing scores are Reading 156, Writing 162, and Mathematics 150 Official scores must be on file in the Teacher Education Program office at the time of application.
-Plans should be made to take the test a minimum of two months in advance of applying for admittance to the Teacher
+Plans should be made to take the test a minimum of two months in advance of applying for admittance to the Teacher Education Program. - Successful completion of a background check.

-Education Program.

-- Successful completion of a background check.
 Information regarding instructions for this check can be obtained in the Teacher Education Program office.
-Once the background check is completed, you will be evaluated based on the criteria identified by the Nebraska Department of Education in Rule 20 (004.06 A, B, and C), which is verified as part of certification. - Completion of Personal and Professional Fitness Form and Good Conduct Policy Statement. - Obtain approval by the department(s) offering the proposed endorsement (s). - A minimum of one field endorsement or one subject endorsement must be declared. - Two professional progress reports recommending the candidate for admission.
+Once the background check is completed, you will be evaluated based on the criteria identified by the Nebraska Department of Education in Rule 20 (004.06 A, B, and C), which is verified as part of certification. - Completion of Personal and Professional Fitness Form and Good Conduct Policy Statement. - Obtain approval by the department(s) offering the proposed endorsement(s). - A minimum of one field endorsement or one subject endorsement must be declared. - Two professional progress reports recommending the candidate for admission.